Why Are We Coloring in Math Class?

 Coloring can help delay the loss of fine motor skills as people age.
 Coloring may also help fight cognitive loss, especially if challenging pieces are completed every so often.

-While I didn’t necessarily find research to answer my student’s exact question, what I did find was quite interesting and can certainly be applicable to middle school math students!
+I didn’t necessarily find research to answer my student’s exact question.
+But I did find was quite interesting and can certainly be applicable to middle school math students!

 Anecdotally, I’d add that when I spend time coloring, my mind wanders a bit….thinking, exploring ideas, brainstorming.
 While my hand is coloring and my brain is being stimulated, I’ve often thought of solutions to problems and stumbled upon excellent new ideas:-)